Update methods¶

 should track a branch instead of a revision.
 If you track HEAD, a tag

-or a certain revision with your application, you must override the
+or a certain revision with your application, you must specify the

-To use the Git write-back method, annotate your Application with the right
+To use the Git write-back method, configure the writeBackConfig in your

 In order to better decide whether this method is suitable for your use-case, this is the workflow how Argo CD Image Updater performs change to Git: